microsoft/AzureTRE/docs/tre-admins/auth.md

   | `WORKSPACE_API_CLIENT_ID` | Each workspace is secured behind it's own AD Application|
   | `WORKSPACE_API_CLIENT_SECRET` | Each workspace is secured behind it's own AD Application.
 This is the secret for that application.|

-### Using a separate Azure Active Directory tenant
+### Using a separate Microsoft Entra Workforce ID tenant

 !!! caution
-    This section is only relevant it you are setting up a separate Azure Active Directory tenant for use.
+    This section is only relevant it you are setting up a separate Microsoft Entra Workforce ID tenant for use.
-    This is only recommended for development environments when you don't have the required permissions to register applications in Azure Active Directory.
+    This is only recommended for development environments when you don't have the required permissions to register applications in Microsoft Entra Workforce ID.
-    Using a separate Azure Active Directory tenant will prevent you from using certain Azure Active Directory integrated services.
+    Using a separate Microsoft Entra Workforce ID tenant will prevent you from using certain Microsoft Entra Workforce ID integrated services.
-    For production deployments, work with your Azure Active Directory administrator to perform the required registration
+    For production deployments, work with your Microsoft Entra Workforce ID administrator to perform the required registration

-1. Create an Azure Active Directory tenant
+1. Create an Microsoft Entra Workforce ID tenant
-    To create a new Azure Active Directory tenant, [follow the steps here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant)
+    To create a new Microsoft Entra Workforce ID tenant, [follow the steps here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant)

 1. Follow the steps outlined above. `make auth` should logon to the correct tenant.
 Make sure you logon back to the correct tenant before running `make all`.